 2 And they're trying one of the things 3 they have also done is a partnership with trying to get 4 CASEY to come in and educate police officers on the sexual 5 exploitation of youth, which has been, I think, shifting 6 how the police see it and the seriousness of the issue 7 that we have in our province.
 8 And the other thing is, is just consulting 9 with us to consult with our participants about better ways 10 of engaging with the participants that we have and dealing 11 with people in the sex trade in general.
 So they have 12 looked to us and consulted with us to consult with our 13 participants and they're opening open to listening to 14 our participants personally, but we leave that up to the 15 individuals to decide.
 And at this stage they're working 16 mostly through us to pass that message along to the 17 police.
-18 And just simple questions about when we do 19 this, how can we do it better?
-And we'll go back and
+10 Ned inst simple mestions shout when we do

-19 this, how can we do it better?
-And we'll go back and 20 consult with the participants in our group and try to find 21 better ways of managing that.
-And it hasn't been easy and 22 there's lots of tricky movement through that process, but, 23 I mean, it's a first step in how to open the communication 24 to change things.
+And just simple questions about when we do this, how can we do it better?
+And we'll go back and consult with the participants in our group and try to find better ways of managing that.
+And it hasn't been easy and there's lots of tricky movement through that process, but, I mean, it's a first step in how to open the communication to change things.